 1 clinic is listed in Alexandria, NSW on OTWaitlist.

-Which Alexandria clinics are taking new patients?
+Which Alexandria clinics are taking new clients?

 How fresh is this Alexandria availability data?